 5. Freeze Dried Daphnia

 This is another food that can be given to your cardinal tetras on an occasional basis.
-Now, unlike the brine shrimp or blood worms, these daphnia are enriched with tons of vitamins, minerals, and extra protein too.
+Unlike the brine shrimp or blood worms, these daphnia are enriched with tons of vitamins, minerals, and extra protein.
 So, this means that you can feed these to your tetras more often than the other snacks, as they help to provide a nutritionally balanced diet.

 These freeze-dried daphnias are also parasite-free and perfectly safe to eat.
 At the end of the day, this is a fairly well-balanced choice that can help reduce stress and increase immune function too.